A flow approach to the monotonicity of shape functionals

 Now we are ready to prove Theorem \ref{recderipos}.
 The method is also motivated by the stretching flow argument in the proof of Theorem \ref{yangsheng2}.

 \begin{proof}[Proof of Theorem \ref{recderipos}] Let

-Then $F_t(R)=R(t)$ and
+Then $F_t(R)=R_t$ and

 Without loss of generality, we assume that $b=1$.
-By \eqref{boundarytorsion}, Theorem \ref{Tshapederivative}, and the fact that $\eta\cdot \nu=0$ on $\partial R(t)\setminus B_tC_t$ and $(x,y)\cdot \nu=0$ on $AB_t\cup AD$, we have
+By \eqref{boundarytorsion}, Theorem \ref{Tshapederivative}, and the fact that $\eta\cdot \nu=0$ on $\partial R_t\setminus B_tC_t$ and $(x,y)\cdot \nu=0$ on $AB_t\cup AD$, we have

-By Proposition \ref{not-equidistribution-thmintro}, $\tfrac{d}{dt}(T(R(t))/|R(t)|^2)>0$ for $t>0$. \end{proof}
+By Proposition \ref{not-equidistribution-thmintro}, $\tfrac{d}{dt}(T(R_t)/|R_t|^2)>0$ for $t>0$. \end{proof}

-To the end, motivated by Proposition \ref{not-equidistribution-thmintro}, we raise the following partially over-determined question, which remains open to us: \begin{question} Let $P$ be a quadrilateral with vertices $A_1, A_2,\cdots, A_4$.
-Let $A_{5}=A_1$ and $u$ be the torsion function over $P$.
+To conclude this section, motivated by Proposition \ref{not-equidistribution-thmintro}, we raise the following partially over-determined question, which remains open to us: \begin{question} Let $Q$ be a quadrilateral with vertices $A_1, A_2,\cdots, A_4$.
+Let $A_{5}=A_1$ and $u$ be the torsion function over $Q$.
 If

-then is it true that $P$ must be of a kite shape? \end{question} One can actually also consider similar problems for general polygons with $N$ sides, $N\ge 5$.
+then is it true that $Q$ must be of a kite shape? \end{question} One can actually also consider similar problems for general polygons with $N$ sides, $N\ge 5$.
 We think that such problems are worth exploring.